furnacecreek/awesome-visionOS-apps/README.md

 - [Memorii](https://www.studioamanga.com/memorii/) - Study Chinese hanzi, Japanese kanji, and Korean hangul.

+## Finance

+- [Bills to Budget](https://apps.apple.com/us/app/bills-to-budget/id1636872963) - Get your Bills paid on time, and your spending Budgets in order with Bills to Budget.
+- [Expenses](https://getexpenses.app) - Expenses has been crafted to keep track of your spending effortlessly, with useful features in a simple, intuitive interface.
+- [SubManager](https://getsubmanager.app/) - Track your subscriptions in one place and get notified before a subscription is renewed.

 ## Games

 - [Kattam](https://apps.apple.com/us/app/kattam/id6476475799) - Word game where you "touch" and move letters to solve words before they fly off the top.